Dre Campbell Farm

 Food-grade diatomaceous earth is deadly to ticks but safe for humans and pets.

 You can spread it in areas where ticks are likely to be found.
-This includes the perimeter of your yard, in gardens, and in cracks and crevices in your home.
+This includes the perimeter of your yard, gardens, and cracks and crevices in your home.

 This product works by dehydrating and killing these pests upon contact.